 On the train that hurtles through the night towards home,

-He checks his watch, sighs, rolls his eyes: five minutes late.
+He checks his watch, sighs, rolls his eyes: five minutes delayed.

-Be reading, as you begin to pass through familiar territory – of the factories, red brick,
+As you begin to pass through familiar territory – of the factories,

-Into the landscape you hazard you may have known as a child.
+You into the countryside you hazard you may have known as a child.